jolegrand10/tksteg/ReadMe.md

 ## Known limitations

-Image files having non-ASCII chars in their path or name cannot be loaded because CV2 fails to open them.
+Image files having non-ASCII chars in their path or name may not be loaded because CV2 fails to open them.
 A workaround is to move and/or rename such files to avoid non-ASCII chars.
+This behaviour is observed on Windows, not in Linux.

 Text files exceeding image capacity are truncated.